dimitris47/nefchef/README.md

 If after the installation the program doesn't start, install <code>vc_redist.exe</code> from the installation folder.

-- LINUX SYSTEMS:
+- UNIX SYSTEMS:

-a.
-Compile from source:
+a. from source:

-1. Donwload and extract archive from releases
+1. Donwload the code or clone the repo
-2. Open extracted directory with Terminal and run:
+2. Open extracted directory in terminal and run:
    <code>qmake nefchef.pro CONFIG+=release && make && sudo make install && make clean</code>

-You might need to install <code>libqt5gui5</code>, <code>g++</code> and <code>make</code> packages to your Linux system before compiling.
+You might need to install <code>libqt5gui5</code>, <code>g++</code> and <code>make</code> packages to your system before compiling.

 b.
 Debian systems: